jhale/selected-topics-in-mmcs/README.md

 Ideas of Nick Trefethen on running an effective mathematics seminar series (https://web.stanford.edu/class/cme324/classics/).
-Contributions to the paper list by Francesco Viti, ...
+Contributions to the paper list made by Francesco Viti, Stéphane Bordas, Ivan Nourdin and Xavier Besseron.